Kitt Peak, looking south from atop the 0.9-meter Spacewatch telescope.

 Routine scheduling of 20 nights per month began on 2001 Oct.
 8, operation of the telescope by solo observers was achieved on 2001 October 16, and improvements to the efficiency of operation of the telescope are continuing.
 As of 2002 Nov.
 22, about 52,456 detections of asteroids had been made with the 1.8-m telescope, where one detection usually equals three observations of position.
 Astrometry with the 1.8-m has yielded 1,939 object designations and 958 positional measurements of 181 NEOs, including 14 NEOs discovered with the 1.8-m telescope.

-The mechanical design by Barr is optimized by finite-element analysis to provide high resonant frequencies.
+The mechanical design of the tube truss by Barr is optimized by finite-element analysis to provide high resonant frequencies.
 The mount is an altitude-azimuth type for compatibility with the mirror support cell contributed by the Multi-Mirror Telescope Observatory.
 Both axes are driven by DC servo motors directly coupled to friction rollers.
-The CCD instrument stage will also be rotated under computer control.
+The CCD instrument stage is also rotated under computer control.
 The telescope was fabricated in the University Research Instrumentation Center (URIC).

 The optical configuration is f/2.7 folded prime focus with a flat secondary that locates the focal plane in the center of the optical truss near the altitude axis.
 This shortened the telescope enough to make the dome building affordable, and the flat secondary preserves the fast f/number of the primary mirror.
 The coma corrector designed by R. A. Buchroeder is a modified Klee design of 5 spherical lens elements plus a filter transmitting longward of the B bandpass.
 The filter greatly simplifies lens design and reduces sky background while not significantly reducing the peak-pixel brightness of asteroids.
-The distortion-free, flat, unvignetted field of view is 0.8 deg in diameter and the image scale is 1.0 arcsec/24 micron pixel.
+The distortion-free, flat, unvignetted field of view is 0.8 deg in diameter and the effective corrected focal length is 4955 mm.

 |IAU Observatory Code||